 Respirators can be tight fitting or loose fitting as outlined below.

-Review the Respirator Selection Guide for additional details on selecting the proper respirator or for information contact the RMS Respiratory Protection Program Administrator (334-703-5203).
+Review the Respirator Selection Guide for additional details on selecting the proper respirator or for information contact RMS at (334-734-1715).

 All fit testing is provided through RMS.
 If a position is filled that requires the use of a respirator, please submit a request on the RMS Respirator Program Webpage to set-up a medical evaluation and fit test.
 A record of the fit test shall be kept by RMS and retained until the next fit test is administered.